Depending on qualifications and experience, technology experts might be able to:

 - Compare and contrast products or families of products

 - Respond to questions about the development of a technical product or service

 - Respond to questions about potential or actual applications of a technology

 Often the expert writes a report that addresses specific questions posed by the client, after which the expert discusses the report in confidence with their client.
 If the report is sent to the opposing side of the case, the expert will most likely need to defend their report under oath.

 Structuring the Client / Expert Relationship

 Justice cannot be said to exist if some people have privileges before the law that others do not.
 To this end, I apply the same terms and conditions to all clients.

 Sometimes my findings are not what the client wants to hear.
 The most effective way to ensure that I can be frank with clients is to have them pay in advance.
 I have found that an evergreen draw-down retainer is mutually convenient.

 I was once retained by a company to render a preliminary opinion on whether litigation that they were contemplating might have merit.
-In order to develop my opinion, I had to download and reverse engineer the prospective defendant’s software without their knowledge.
+To develop my opinion, I had to download and reverse engineer the prospective defendant’s software without their knowledge.
 Having done that, my opinion was that there was likely no intellectual property infringement, and I suggested to my client that they make a business deal with the other party instead.
-I suggested this because during the course of my research, I came to believe that the other party had developed better software using a different approach.
-This suggestion was unpalatable to my client but as I explained, until my client reworked their own product to match the fresh and modern technology used in the other party’s product, my client’s only other recourse would be to compete on a non-technical basis.
+I suggested this because during my research, I came to believe that the other party had developed better software using a different approach.
+This suggestion was unpalatable to my client but as I explained, until my client reworked their product to match the fresh and modern technology used in the other party’s product, my client’s only other recourse would be to compete on a non-technical basis.
 This would have required them to expend a significant amount of additional resources for sales and marketing.
 My client followed some of my advice, and never initiated litigation; the other party never knew they were in the crosshairs.
 However, my client did not attempt to develop a business deal.